AMLeng/TeamSnek2O/README.md

     - foohid-py isn't updated to the latest version 0.2, and is probably getting 2.7 and 3.x confused.
 Install using `sudo pip3 install git+git://github.com/unbit/foohid-py.git
  ` instead of `sudo pip3 install foodhid`
   - `unable to open it_unbit_foohid service` when trying to run ETS2
     - Bug in foodhid.
-Run `sudo kextunload /Library/Extensions/foohid.kext;sudo rm -rf /System/Library/Extensions/foohid.kext` then reinstall foodhid.
+Try restarting your computer.
+If that doesn't work, run `sudo kextunload /Library/Extensions/foohid.kext;sudo rm -rf /System/Library/Extensions/foohid.kext` then reinstall foodhid.
 If you encounter any errors, try restarting.
 Kexts are fun like that.